riffnshred/nhl-led-scoreboard/README.md

 [requests](https://requests.kennethreitz.org/en/master/): To call the API and manipulate the received data.

 ### *Important Step after installation.*
 If it's a first install of the software, there is no config.json only a config.json.sample.
 This is normal.
 You need to configure your scoreboard.
-Fallow the steps in the [Configuration](#configuration) section of this documentation.
+Follow the steps in the [Configuration](#configuration) section of this documentation.

 #### Updating your software.